Prostaglandin F2alpha: Industrial Synthesis

 In 2012 a concise and highly stereoselective total synthesis of PGF_{2α} was described.
 The synthesis requires only seven steps, a huge improvement on the original 17-step synthesis of Corey, and uses 2,5-dimethoxytetrahydrofuran as a starting reagent, with S-proline as an asymmetric catalyst.

 In 2019, a more effective and stereoselective synthesis was described.
 The synthesis requires 5 steps to get to the intermediate which then undergoes a cross-metathesis reaction to install the E-alkene.
 Then, a Wittig reaction is performed to install the Z-alkene.
 Finally, the protecting groups are removed with acid.

+Biosynthesis

 In the body PGF_{2α} is synthesized in several distinct steps.
 First, phospholipase A_{2} (PLA_{2}) facilitates the conversion of phospholipids to arachidonic acid, the framework from which all prostaglandins are formed.
 Arachidonic acid then reacts with two cyclooxygenase (COX) receptors, COX-1 and COX-2, or PGH synthase to form prostaglandin H_{2}, an intermediate.
 Lastly, the compound reacts with aldose reductase or prostaglandin F synthase to form PGF_{2α}.
+The synthase enzyme uses thioredoxin as its reducing agent.